CumulusNetworks/docs/content/cumulus-linux-512/Installation-Management/Upgrading-Cumulus-Linux.md

 {{%/notice%}}

 You can upgrade Cumulus Linux in one of two ways:
-- Install a Cumulus Linux image of the new release with either:
-  - {{<link url="#install-an-image" text="Optimized image upgrade">}}
-  - <span class="a-tooltip">[ONIE](## "Open Network Install Environment")</span>
+- Install a new Cumulus Linux image with either {{<link url="#install-an-image" text="Optimized image upgrade">}} or <span class="a-tooltip">[ONIE](## "Open Network Install Environment")</span>.
 - Upgrade only the changed packages using {{<link url="#package-upgrade" text="package upgrade">}}.

+Cumulus Linux provides ISSU to upgrade an active switch with minimal disruption to the network.
+See {{<link url="In-Service-System-Upgrade-ISSU" text="In-Service-System-Upgrade-ISSU">}}.

-{{%notice tip%}}
+{{%notice note%}}
-NVIDIA recommends deploying, provisioning, configuring, and upgrading switches using automation, even with small networks or test labs.
-During the upgrade process, you can upgrade dozens of devices in a repeatable manner.
-Using tools like Ansible, Chef, or Puppet for configuration management greatly increases the speed and accuracy of the next major upgrade; these tools also enable you to quickly swap failed switch hardware.
+- To upgrade to Cumulus Linux 5.12 from Cumulus Linux 4.x or 3.x, you must install a disk image of the new release.
+You *cannot* upgrade packages with package upgrade.
+- Upgrading an MLAG pair requires additional steps.
+If you are using MLAG to dual connect two Cumulus Linux switches in your environment, follow the steps in [Upgrade Switches in an MLAG Pair](#upgrade-switches-in-an-mlag-pair) below to ensure a smooth upgrade.
 {{%/notice%}}

 ## Before You Upgrade